docker-mailserver/docker-mailserver/docs/content/examples/uses-cases/forward-only-mailserver-with-ldap-authentication.md

 email: external-account@gmail.com
 ```

 This structure is different from what is expected/assumed from the configuration scripts of the mailserver, so it doesn't work just by using the `LDAP_QUERY_FILTER_...` settings.
-Instead, I had to do [custom configuration][github-file-readme-patches].
-I created the script `config/user-patches.sh`, with a content like this:
+Instead, I had to do [custom configuration][docs-userpatches].
+I created the script `docker-data/dms/config/user-patches.sh`, with a content like this:

 ```bash
 #!/bin/bash